martingorosito/EA_Pruning_After_Prune_Training/README.md

 Each individual is represented as a binary string, which is a concatenation of the three weight matrices.
 These can then be reshaped into a pruning mask.
 The algorithms have a benchmark individual, which is the feed forward network with all of its connections present.
 This individual is trained on the sub-training set and tested on the validation set.
 This is the network thas is pruned through the search.

 For reproduction, we use three individual tournament selection with two winners being selected to be parents.
 These generate one offspring using uniform crossover.
 The offspring is mutated using bitflip.
-The process is repeated 20 times to generate a new population, as the offspring is chosen to survive.
-The previous generation is discarded.

 The fitness functions is where the algorithms differ.
 For the "No Training" method, the individual is pruned and tested on the validation set.
 The accuracy of the individual is used as its fitness value.
 For the "Train from Scratch" method, a new network is instantiated, pruned and trained using the sub-training set.
 The accuracy on the validation set is used as a fitness value.